VCATconsulting/connectoor-jobs-free/readme.txt

 == Installation ==

-1. Install and configure Gravity Forms plugin,
+1. Find this Connectoor Jobs Free plugin in the "Add Plugins" page within your WordPress installation or Upload the Connctoor Jobs Free plugin to your blog,
-2. Find this Bulk Download plugin in the "Add Plugins" page within your WordPress installation or Upload the Bulk Download plugin to your blog,
+2. Activate it,
-3. Activate it,
+3. Find the Settings page and set you brand color!
-4. Find the Bulk Download link in list and single view!
+4. Find the job cpt in the Admin menu and create your first jobs.

 == Screenshots ==